2019 Alabama Crimson Tide softball team

-The 2019 Alabama Crimson Tide softball team is an American softball team, representing the University of Alabama for the 2019 NCAA softball season.
-The Crimson Tide play their home games at Rhoads Stadium.
-After losing in the 2018 NCAA Super Regionals, the 2019 team looks to make the postseason for the 21st straight year, and the Women's College World Series for twelfth time.
+The 2019 Alabama Crimson Tide softball team was an American softball team that represented the University of Alabama during the 2019 NCAA Division I softball season.
+The Crimson Tide played their home games at Rhoads Stadium.
+After losing in the 2018 NCAA Super Regionals, the 2019 team looked to make the postseason for the 21st straight year, and the Women's College World Series for twelfth time.
 This season represents the 23rd season of softball in the school's history.